PrivSec-dev/privsec.dev/content/posts/android/Android Tips.md

 ### Accrescent

 [Accrescent](https://accrescent.app/) is a private and secure Android app store built with modern features in mind.
-It is currently in early-alpha and lacks many features one would expect for a modern app store.
-However, its security issues are much less severe than other private Android app stores.
+Features include [signed repository metadata](https://accrescent.app/features#signed-metadata), [unattended updates](https://accrescent.app/features#unattended-updates), and [split APK support](https://accrescent.app/features#split-apks).
+However, it is currently in alpha and lacks many features one would expect for a modern app store.

 ### Aurora Store